nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 Step 5.
 In the console, use the following commands to control the iBeacon:

 ```
-ibeacon scan     # scans for other nearby beacons
+ibeacon scan     # scans for other nearby beacons (use the -h option for more information)
  ibeacon start    # starts all iBeacons
  ibeacon stop     # stops all iBeacons
  ibeacon start 1  # starts the first iBeacon